Indoor Ironman Registration Form

-Add some strength training to your cycle workout by getting off the bike and using body weight, light dumbbells and core strenghening.
-50-75% of the class is cycling and 25-50% is spent on strength training.
+Mix it up!
+Add some strength training to your typical cycling workout by getting off the bike and using body weight, light dumbbells, and core strenghtening.
+50-75% of the class is cycling and 25-50% is spend on strength training.

 The class starts with a warm up, moves into an aerobic segment, includes cool down, and finishes with stretches.
 All movements are done in shallow water.

-If you're bored with the "same old thing" in your workout, then join this party!
+If you're bored with the "same old thing" in your workout, then join THIS party!
 This fitness craze will get you MOVING!
 Moves are based on Latin dance and music, including cumbia, merengue, salsa, mambo, reggaeton, flamenco, and rumba.
-Zumba utilizes principles of fitness interval training and resistance training to maximize calorie output, fat burning and total body toning.
+Zumba utilizes principles of fitness interval training and resistence training to maximize caloric output, fat burning and total body toning.
 It is a mixture of body sculpting movements with easy to follow dance steps.
 Created by Beto Perez in his native Colombia, "zumba" is said to be Colombian slang for "fast".
 But you'll find a combination of fast and slow movements in this workout.